mrismanaziz/Reforestation/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## What did the ocean say to the shore?
+Nothing, it just waved.